nagyist/tao-user-guide/src/interactions/media-interaction.md

 **Step 2:** Fill in the question field.

-This will describe the task given to the test-taker ("View carefully the following film", "Listen to the inflections in the following sound bite", etc.).
+This will describe the task given to the Test-taker ("View carefully the following film", "Listen to the inflections in the following sound bite", etc.).

 <div class="hidden-video">
 [![Media Step 3](http://img.youtube.com/vi/Ac1qOD6iejM/0.jpg)](http://www.youtube.com/watch?v=Ac1qOD6iejM)